Pattern Discovery in Colored Strings: A pattern discovery algorithm for colored strings using the suffix tree

 \IncMargin{1em}

 \DecMargin{1em}

-In the running example, we know from the previous round for $d=4$ that the only nodes that are $(y,4)$-unique are the leaves number $4,2,1,10,3,$ and $8$.
+\begin{example} In the running example, we know from the previous round that the only nodes that are $(y,4)$-unique are the leaves number $4,2,1,10,3,$ and $8$.
 We can now deduce that the substring ${\tt ca}$ is right-minimal, because $u = \locus({\tt ca})$ is not $(y,4)$-unique, and $\slink(\locus({\cal T},{\tt ca}^{\rev})) = (u,1)$.
 Looking at the string $S$ we see that ${\tt ca}$ is indeed right-minimal, since {\tt c} is not $(y,3)$-unique: it has an occurrence, in position 6, which is not followed by a $y$ but by an $x$ at position $10=6+4$ (delay $4$).
+Similarly, the left-minimal substring {\tt ab} is also right-minimal, since its suffix link is not $(y,4)$-unique, while the left-minimal substring {\tt bac} is not $(y,3)$-unique, because its suffix link is $(y,4)$-unique, see Fig.~\ref{fig:ex1}. \end{example}

-Similarly, the other two left-minimal substrings {\tt ab} and {\tt bac} are also right-minimal, because their respective suffix links are not $(y,4)$-unique.
-For fixed $d$, the time spent on each leaf is constant (lines 5 to 10 in {\sc Algo2}); we charge the check of $g(v)$ in line 12 to the child $v$, as well the work in lines 14 to 18 (computing $\leftmin(v)$ and checking the flag on $v'$ from the previous round); these are all constant-time operations, and so we have $\Oh(n)$ time for fixed $d$ and $\Oh(n^2)$ in total.
+{\em Analysis: } For fixed $d$, the time spent on each leaf is constant (lines 5 to 10 in {\sc Algo2}); we charge the check of $g(v)$ in line 12 to the child $v$, as well the work in lines 14 to 18 (computing $\leftmin(v)$ and checking the flag on $v'$ from the previous round); these are all constant time operations, so we have amortized constant time per node, and thus $\Oh(n)$ time for fixed $d$.
+Therefore, the total time taken by Algorithm~\ref{algo:algo2} is $\Oh(n^2)$.